Bronny James: Freshman season

 On May 29, 2019, James transferred to Sierra Canyon School, a private K–12 school in Chatsworth, Los Angeles, for his freshman year of high school.
-He joined the school with his brother Bryce and incoming senior Zaire Wade, son of Dwyane Wade, a longtime teammate of James's father.
+He joined the school with his brother Bryce and incoming senior Zaire Wade, son of Dwyane Wade, a longtime teammate of James’s father.
 Sierra Canyon's basketball program, under head coach Andre Chevalier, was one of the best in the nation and won the previous two California Interscholastic Federation (CIF) Open Division state titles.
 The 2019–20 team was led by five-star recruits, Brandon Boston Jr. and Ziaire Williams, who transferred there for their senior years.
 Entering the season, ESPN announced that its networks would air 15 of the team's games.
-Despite heavy media attention, James' father barred him from being interviewed.
+Despite heavy media attention, James's father barred him from being interviewed.

 On November 21, 2019, James made his high school debut, scoring 10 points off the bench in a 91–44 win over Montgomery High School.
-On December 14, he scored 15 points, including a go-ahead layup, and was named game most valuable player (MVP) in a 59–56 victory over his father's alma mater, St. Vincent–St. Mary High School.
+On December 14, he scored 15 points, including a go-ahead layup, and was named the game's most valuable player (MVP) in a 59–56 victory over his father's alma mater, St. Vincent–St. Mary High School.
 On January 15, 2020, James scored a season-high 17 points in a 117–62 win over Viewpoint School.
 Five days later, during a Hoophall Classic game against Paul VI Catholic High School, an orange peel was thrown by a young fan at James, causing a brief stoppage of play.
-Although the offender was not immediately identified, a clip of the incident went viral, drawing criticism from James' father, and the fan issued an apology.
+Although the offender was not immediately identified, a clip of the incident went viral, drawing criticism from James’s father, and the fan issued an apology.
 Sierra Canyon reached the Open Division state championship game, which was canceled due to the COVID-19 pandemic.
 As a freshman, James averaged 4.1 points in 15 minutes per game, as Sierra Canyon finished with a 30–4 record, and was his team's only player to appear in all 34 games of the season.